taedryn/mesh-citadel/prompt.md

 * execute a given SQL statement/query
 * report number of queued requests

+write requests which arrive while the database is already locked for write will be queued, and processed in the background, so that calling code may be reasonably assured that any write call will be processed no matter the system load.  read calls which occur while the database is locked should be added to the queue, and returned in the order of arrival, interleaved with write calls, so that a given read receives data which was current as of when it was made.

 ### User Interaction Subsystem

-the interaction system handles actual interactions with the user, in a split fashion -- the presentation of information to the user, and reception of commands and message contents from the user will be handled in the protocol layer, but the UI system should execute user commands once they're parsed and sanitized by the protocol layer.  it should include the ability to give the user hints and menus if requested, as well as manage entering messages.  the UI system shouldn't need to store much in the database (this is up for discussion), but should provide the following services:
+the interaction system handles actual interactions with the user, in a split fashion -- the presentation of information to the user, and reception of commands and message contents from the user will be handled in the transport protocol layer, but the UI system should execute user commands once they're parsed and sanitized by the protocol layer.  it should include the ability to give the user hints and menus if requested, as well as manage entering messages.  the UI system shouldn't need to store much in the database (this is up for discussion), but should provide the following services: